 Luckily, there are many website feedback tools on the market that enable you to learn about customer experience.
-Using feedback tools you can get answer for questions like why visitors do what they do.
+Using feedback tools you can get answers to questions like why visitors do what they do.
 In this article, we’ve collected the best tools to assist you.

 Share your web project as a link with your clients; where clients can annotate and add comments.
 You can track and manage all these inputs from different clients at the same place easily and effectively.

-- To gather all your project resources at one place.
+- To gather all your project resources in one place.

-- Track different versions of files at one place.
+- Track different versions of files in one place.

 - Get, analyze and manage (prioritize, assign…) client feedback.

-It is a platform for web dev teams to get usability suggestions from random users round the world.
-It allows you to get feedback in different respects from end users who generally don’t know anything about your product.
-You can ask feedback in terms of what they remember, where would they click for doing a certain job etc.
+It’s a platform for web dev teams to get usability suggestions from random users around the world.
+It allows you to get feedback in different respects from end-users who generally don’t know anything about your product.
+You can ask for feedback in terms of what they remember, where would they click for doing a certain job, etc.

 - Get usability feedback from real users.